A Guide to Contract Manufacturing in Vietnam

 - Help manage compliance and logistics

-However, agents vary widely in reliability, so always check references.
-Also check fee structures.
+However, agents vary in reliability.
+Always check their references and fee structures.

 Before committing to a manufacturer, conduct thorough due diligence.